MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/the-training-document-is-not-displayed-on-the-form-processing-model-details-page.md

 This article provides a resolution for when the training document isn't displayed on the form processing model details page.

-_Applies to:_ &nbsp; Microsoft Power Automate, document processing models
+_Applies to:_ &nbsp; Power Automate, document processing models

 ## Symptoms